 Great alternative.
 This is the perfect go-to cheesecake recipe is the traditional New York style isn't your scene!

-No water bath needed: This reason should really be number 1!
-I know I preach about using them in my other cheesecake recipes, but I'm going rogue with this one!
-No water bath is needed!
-Don't worry, I still include helpful tips below for making the best cheesecake below!
+No water bath needed!
+This reason should really be number 1!
+I know I talk about the importance of using them in my other cheesecake recipes, but I'm going rogue with this one!

 To make this Triple Chocolate Mocha Cheesecake recipe, you'll need the following ingredients: